-1.1 Scope of Substance Abuse Treatment Services.

-a. provision of these services to any client for whom this program is deemed appropriate, whether or not that person is a citizen of the City and County of Denver.

-1.2 Payment Mechanism.
+- 1.1 Scope of Substance Abuse Treatment Services. - a.
+The City's Department of Human Services ("DHS") is the principal City department responsible for this Appendix.
+The Authority will provide Substance Treatment Services and testing on residential and outpatient basis. - b.
+The scope of Substance Treatment Services to be provided by the Authority includes provision of these services to any client for whom this program is deemed appropriate, whether or not that person is a citizen of the City and County of Denver. - 1.2 Payment Mechanism.
 This program is intended to be funded entirely with state and federal "pass through" funds, Medicaid, foundation and collections from clients.
 The Authority will actively pursue state and federal grant funding.
-The City will partially fund this project in 2018 to maintain current service levels.
-City funding must be re-justified annually.

-a.
-Each invoice shall include the following supporting documentation: payroll certification for salaried employees and/or payroll register and general ledger report for non-salaried employees, average daily census, number of patients served, or other statistical measures deemed appropriate by the City and Authority.

-b.
-This payment is characterized as an actual payment.
-The City and the Authority agree that the annual maximum payment for Fiscal Year 2018 will be \$18,437.
-The calculation is shown below.

-1.3 Limitation of Services.
-In the event that the existing funding sources are decreased or eliminated and replacement funding is not identified, the Authority may limit (i) the amount of Substance Treatment Services it provides to the population and/or (ii) the population to which it provides such services.
+The City will partially fund this project in 2017 to maintain current service levels.
+Funding must be re-justified annually. - a.
+Each invoice shall include the following supporting documentation: average daily census, number of patient services, or other statistical measures deemed appropriate by the City and Authority. - b.
+This payment is characterized as a flat payment.
+The City and the Authority agree that the annual maximum payment for Fiscal Year 2017 will be \$75,000.
+The calculation is shown below. - 1.3 Limitation of Services.
+In the event that the existing funding sources are decreased or eliminated and replacement funding is not identified, the Authority may limit (i) the amount of Substance Treatment Services it provides to the Population and/or (ii) the Population to which it provides such services.
 In the event that funding is eliminated completely, the Authority may eliminate this program.
-The Board shall consider the following factors before implementing a reduction in Substance Treatment Services:

-- a. the mission of the Authority; - b. the importance of providing quality Substance Treatment Services; - c. the population and the scope of Substance Treatment Services provided to the population.

-1.4 Specific Time Frame for Performance.
-Substance Treatment Services are a Core Service as defined in the Operating Agreement.

-1.5 Performance Criteria.
+The Board shall consider the following factors before implementing a reduction in Substance Treatment Services: - a. the mission of the Authority; - b. the importance of providing quality Substance Treatment Services; - c. the Population and the scope of Substance Treatment Services provided to the Population. - 1.4 Specific Time Frame for Performance.
+Substance Treatment Services are a Core Service as defined in the Operating Agreement. - 1.5 Performance Criteria.

-To promote the goal of recovery, OBHS will report the following metrics:
+To promote the goal of recovery, OBHS will report the following metrics (for this 2017 Agreement, the metrics should be considered baseline as no comparable data is available):

 - a.
-OBHS patient census and 'recovery' measures - (i) Total patient census in methadone treatment - (1) Percent of patients on phases 1 through 5

-- (ii) Total patient census in outpatient Suboxone - (1) Percent of Suboxone patients considered on maintenance - (iii) Total patient census in traditional outpatient - (1) Percent of reduction of use at discharge compared to C-STAT measure - (iv) Patient census by program reported quarterly and including new admissions, current/active and terminations. - b.
-Total number of annual admissions into each program (OMAT, OBOT, TOP) - (i) For TOP; Access to services with 7-business days will be included c.
-The Authority will see one-hundred percent of pregnant women and women with dependent children who meet eligibility criteria for Special Women's and Family Services.

-- (i) Sixty percent of mothers in treatment as part of the Women and Family Services (WFS) program will be free of any illicit substance as measured by the last urine analysis before delivery. - (ii) If positive will include percentage of population positive with illicit opioid substance. - (iii) Twenty or more pregnant women will be in treatment in this Fiscal Year.
+OBHS patient census and 'recovery' measures - 1.
+Total patient census in methadone treatment - a.
+Percent of patients on phases 1 through 5 - 2.
+Total patient census in outpatient Suboxone - a.
+Percent of Suboxone patients considered on maintenance - 3.
+Total patient census in traditional outpatient - a.
+Percent of reduction of use at discharge compared to C-STAT measure - 4.
+Patient census by program reported quarterly and including new admissions, current/active and terminations. - b.
+Total number of annual admissions into each program (OMAT, OBOT, TOP) - 1.
+For TOP; Access to services with 7-business days will be included - c.
+The Authority will see one-hundred percent of pregnant women and women with dependent children who meet eligibility criteria for Special Women's and Family Services. - 1.
+Ninety percent of infants delivered by women in treatment as part of the Women and Family Services (WFS) program will be free of any illicit substance.
+Twenty or more pregnant women will be in treatment in this Fiscal Year - 2.
+If positive will include percentage of positive illicit opioid births. - d.

-d.
 Number of OBHS births, at Denver Health, treated for neo-natal abstinence syndrome.

-A.6 Medical Services for Arrestees, Pretrial Detainees and Inmates at Denver Health and Hospital Authority
+A.6 Medical Services for Prisoners at Denver Health and Hospital Authority